Sign up for Florida Housing Weekly to keep up with the market

 Potential buyers should consider a wide range of factors before making a home purchase.
 This includes their current financial situation, budget, lifestyle priorities, and long-term goals.

-But from a real estate market perspective, the rest of 2024 and 2025 could be a great time to buy a home in the state of Florida.
+But from a real estate market perspective, the rest of 2025 could be a great time to buy a home in the state of Florida.

 We’ve covered some of the main reasons for this already: